Why Study Economics?

 Finding that first job after college is a stressful time for many students.
 The Department of Economics strongly encourages all students to register with Career Services in GC 230

-How much will you earn with a BA in Economics?
+How much will you earn as an Economics major?

 Quite a lot!